Articles in this section

 How to build a Custom Content Connector API

-This article will guide you on how to create an API for a Custom Content Connector integration between your internal Digital Asset Management system and Templafy's Library.
+This article explains how to create an API for a Custom Content Connector integration between your internal Digital Asset Management system and Templafy's Library.
 In other words, such content integration will make it possible to surface images, slides, slide elements, text elements, email elements, and PDFs directly within Templafy Library.

 This will make it possible for the images to be widely available right where they are needed when working on your documents, presentations, or emails.